UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Troy:** All lower case.

-**Tyler:** Also, while we're on this Ben Franklin on here, I had a call with him on Sunday, and he asked some pretty good questions about our generalized go-to-market, and I want to just.
+**Tyler:** Also, while we're on this Ben Franklin on here, I had a call with him on Sunday, and he asked some pretty good questions about our generalized go-to-market, and I want to just touch on that.
 Everyone contributed to that post and on the forum.
 Honestly, that was one of the more dope things I've seen on my attached projects.
 I think that was one of the most engaging.
-That was like WFi level engagement or Olympus level engagement for a forum post in terms of this community's ideas and gigabrains.
+That was like YFI level engagement or Olympus level engagement for a forum post in terms of this community's ideas and gigabrains.
 I've been talking a lot with Ryan, Tim, Troy even before that, and we had a call with it like JPEG, XYZ.
 It's like the old Yam kids.
 They talked about XYZ; they saw it most closely aligned with Zora, a centralized company that uses many of our talking points to build an open protocol.
 Ultimately a centralized company just is never going to build as open protocol as what we're doing the protocol.

 **Troy:** That's such a cool idea.